lordstimpa/lordstimpa/readme.md

 ## :wave: Hello!

-:pencil: Currently studying to become a full-stack .NET Developer.
+* Studying to become a full-stack .NET Developer.
+* Currently learning about Entity Framework and relational databases.